Skip to content

 image.png

-If there is no error, it means the startup is successful.
+If there are no errors, it means the startup was successful.
 You can open http://your_ip:7899/v1/audio/speech in your browser to verify.
-If a result similar to the following figure appears, it means the startup is successful.
+If a result similar to the one below appears, it means the startup was successful.

 image.png

-Please upgrade the software to v3.40 to use it.
-The upgrade download address is https://pyvideotrans.com/downpackage
+Please update the software to v3.40 to use.
+Download the update from https://pyvideotrans.com/downpackage

-Open the menu and go to TTS Settings -> OpenAI TTS and change the interface address to http://your_ip:7899/v1
+Open the menu and go to TTS Settings -> OpenAI TTS.
+Change the interface address to http://your_ip:7899/v1

-The SK can be filled in arbitrarily, as long as it is not empty.
-In the role list, separated by English commas, fill in the roles you want to use.
+You can fill in SK arbitrarily, as long as it's not empty.
+In the role list, separate the roles you want to use with commas.

 image.png